-If you’re debt-to-income ratio is high and you’re already cutting your monthly budget pretty thin by getting a mortgage, then having a separate loan payment may make using your 401k to buy a house a very bad idea.
+If your debt-to-income ratio is high and you’re already cutting your monthly budget pretty thin by getting a mortgage, then having a separate loan payment may make using your 401k to buy a house a terrible idea.

 And even if you have plenty of money left over after paying your bills, tapping into your 401k should still be a last resort.

-Your Retirement Account Balance will be Harmed in the Long-Term
+Your Retirement could be Harmed in the Long-Term

-When borrowing from your 401k you may not be able to contribute additional funds into your account while repaying the loan.
+When borrowing from your 401k, you may not be able to contribute additional funds to your account while repaying the loan.

-When looking eat your retirement savings in the long-term the total amount will be less than it could be cause you’re not able to contribute for a period of years.
+When looking at your retirement savings in the long-term, the total amount will be less than it could because you’re not able to contribute for years.

 The tax penalty is waived if you are getting a 401k loan and are repaying the amount borrowed.

 However, if you leave your current employer for any reason, you may have to repay any loans within 60 days.
 If you’re unable to repay within the window of time, then you could face the 10% tax penalty.

 Instead of getting a loan for your down payment, you can look into some of the Government-backed loans that offer low and no down payment mortgages.